matrix-org/sygnal/docs/applications.md

-Sygnal has been somewhat flavoured by the development of the Element iOS and Element Android clients, but nevertheless is intended to be useful for other iOS and Android applications that have 'typical' requirements, without need to resort to customising the pushkins.
+Sygnal has been somewhat flavoured by the development of the Element iOS and Element Android clients, but nevertheless is intended to be useful for other iOS and Android applications that have 'typical' requirements, without need to resort to customising the application types (Pushkins).

-(It is possible to extend Sygnal with other kinds of pushkins, but this is out of scope for this document.)
+(It is possible to extend Sygnal with other application types, but this is out of scope for this document.)

 Once you have read this document, you may also find [the troubleshooting document](./troubleshooting.md)